 Financial Resources and Liquidity

-Pledge of Assets and Contingent Liabilities
+Pledge of Assets and/or Contingent Liabilities

 Prospects

-In Beijing, it is expected that it is positioned to further develop the retail market and continue to create a better consumption atmosphere and promote consumption city through new brands and environmental upgrade.
-To maintain occupancy rate and recurring revenue, the Group will endeavor to actively adjust leasing and marketing strategies, to upgrade refurbishment, brand portfolios and leasing services alongside competitive and effective rental strategies to attract new retailers/tenants and retain existing retailers/tenants.
+In Beijing, the retail market is anticipated to stabilise, due to upgrades in consumption scenarios and supportive policies to accelerate consumers’ spending.
+To maintain occupancy rate and recurring revenue, the Group will endeavor to improve leasing and marketing strategies, enhance brand portfolios and optimise the leasing services to deliver diverse and convenient quality shopping experiences for local residents’ needs, alongside competitive and effective rental strategies to attract new retailers/tenants and retain existing retailers/tenants.

-In Shanghai, it is expected that the continuing new supply of office spaces combined with weak demand for office will add further pressure on rents and occupancy levels, which will be another challenging year for the office market.
-And the Group will continue to deploy its competitive and effective rental strategies from time to time with fitting-out subsidies, value-added services and increase more flexible leasing terms, to attract new tenants and retain existing tenants so as to maintain occupancy rate and recurring revenues.
+In Shanghai, the rental rate and occupancy levels of office market still faces pressure from the continuing new influx of office spaces combined with weak demand and sluggish economy.
+The Group will continue to implement its competitive and effective rental strategies with fitting-out subsidies, value-added services and increase more flexible leasing terms, to attract new tenants and retain existing tenants so as to maintain occupancy rate and recurring revenues.

 Appreciation